-Susan Straight‘s memoir, In the Country of Women, was published in 2019 by Catapult Books, released in paperback in 2020.
-The book was named a best of the year by NPR and CodeSwitch, a finalist for the Clara Johnson Prize for Women’s Literature, and longlisted for the Carnegie Medal for Excellence.
-She has published eight novels, including Between Heaven and Here (McSweeneys, 2013), Take One Candle Light a Room (Anchor Books), and A Million Nightingales (Anchor Books), Finalist for the Los Angeles Times Book Prize in 2006.
+Susan Straight is the author of Mecca, which was released by Macmillan Publishers in March 2022.
+Mecca was a New York Times Book Review Editors’ Choice, an NPR Staff Pick, one of The Washington Post’s 21 Books to Read this Summer, and named a Most Anticipated Book of March 2022 by the Los Angeles Times, USA Today, and Alta.
+Her memoir, In the Country of Women, was published in 2019 by Catapult Books, and released in paperback in 2020.
+The memoir was named a best of the year by NPR and CodeSwitch, a finalist for the Clara Johnson Prize for Women’s Literature, and longlisted for the Carnegie Medal for Excellence.
+Straight has published two children’s books and eight novels, including Between Heaven and Here (McSweeneys, 2013), Take One Candle Light a Room (Anchor Books), and A Million Nightingales (Anchor Books), Finalist for the Los Angeles Times Book Prize in 2006.
 Highwire Moon was a Finalist for the 2001 National Book Award.

 In praise of Mecca, The New York Times Book Review wrote, “A wide and deep view of a dynamic, multiethnic Southern California . . .
 Susan Straight is an essential voice in American writing and in writing of the West.”